Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Nonlinear current pairbreaking

-Equations (\ref{q}) and (\ref{p}) were solved iteratively, as described in the previous subsection, assuming the linear London relation $J=-2Q_1/\mu_0\Lambda_1$ in the control wires.
-Shown in Fig. \ref{F14} are representative examples of $J(x)$ calculated from Eqs. (\ref{q}) and (\ref{p}) for the current $I$ at which $J(x)$ in the center of the strip reaches $J_d$.
+Equations (\ref{q}) and (\ref{p}) were solved iteratively, as described in the previous subsection, assuming the London relation $J_1=-2Q_1/\mu_0\Lambda_1$ in control wires.
+Shown in Fig. \ref{F15} are examples of $J(x)$ calculated from Eqs. (\ref{q}) and (\ref{p}) for the currents at which $J(x)$ in the center reaches $J_d$ and $0.8J_d$.

-The behavior of $J(x)$ at $I\simeq I_d$ is qualitatively similar to that of the London model at $I\ll I_d$ shown in Fig. \ref{F4}.
-Yet the GL nonlinearity reduces a small hump in $J(x)$ in the middle of the strip obtained in the London model and makes $J(x)$ nearly flat except for tunable dips in $J(x)$ at the edges.
-The GL flattening of $J(x)$ results in a more uniform sensitivity of SNSPD to photons.
-Depending on the magnitude of $I_1$, the maximum in $J(x)$ can occur either in the middle of the strip or closer to the edge as $I_1$ is decreased.
-Such non-monotonic $J(x)$ resulting from interplay of the Pearl current crowding and the dips in $J(x)$ at the edges is also visible in Fig. \ref{F4}c.
+The inverted profiles of $J(x)$ obtained from the London theory shown in Fig. \ref{F4} turned out to be close to those of the GL theory.
+For instance, Fig. \ref{F15} shows $J(x)$ calculated from the London and the GL theories at the same current $I$ at which $J(0)$ in the center reaches $0.8J_d$.
+Both $J(x)$ profiles coincide with the accuracy better than $1.5\%$ while their respective control currents $I_1$ differ by $12\%$.
+Thus, the London theory adequately describes the evolution of $J(x)$ as $I_1$ is changed at bias currents up to $I\sim I_d$.
+Here the exact value of variable $I_1$ is secondary as $I_1$ can always be set to mitigate penetration of vortices from the edges, even if the sample-dependent effect of lithographic defects at the edges is unknown.
+This flexibility makes the London-Maxwell theory an effective tool to quickly evaluate possible advantages and disadvantages of different thin film nanostructures.

-The above results were obtained assuming that the current density in the side wires does not exceed the pairbreaking limit.
-This is indeed the case of control wires made of a superconductor with $\Lambda_1\ll\Lambda$.
-For instance, for a 4 nm thick W$_{0.8}$Si$_{0.2}$ film with $\lambda=700$ nm~\cite{wsi}, we have $\Lambda=245\,\mu$m.
-For the side wires made of a moderately clean Nb with $\lambda_1\simeq 50$ nm and $\xi_1\simeq 32$ nm, the ratio $\Lambda_1/\Lambda=500$ used in the calculations implies a 10 nm thick side strip.
-Shown in Fig. \ref{F15} is a normalized superfluid velocity $Q_1(x)/Q_{c0}$ in the control wires calculated for the same input parameters as in Fig. \ref{F14}(b).
-Here the asymmetric $Q_1(x)$ in the side strip of width $l=0.15w \simeq 95\Lambda_1$ results from its inductive coupling with the central strip and another control wire.
+The above results were obtained assuming that $J_1(x)$ in the side wires is below the pairbreaking limit.
+This is usually the case if $\Lambda_1\ll\Lambda$, as it was pointed out above.
+Shown in Fig. \ref{F16} is an example of calculated $Q_1(x)/Q_{c0}$ in the control wire in which the asymmetry of $Q_1(x)$ results from its inductive coupling with the central strip and another wire.
 Yet even the highest peak in $Q_1(x)\simeq 0.045Q_{c0}\simeq 0.36Q_{c1}$ is well below the GL depairing limit $Q_{c1}=\phi_0/2\sqrt{3}\pi\xi_1$ so the London electrodynamics in the side strip is applicable.

+Manifestations of the GL pairbreaking in the bilayer shown in Fig. \ref{F9} are similar to those in a strip between two side wires.
+In the bifilar structures $J(x)$ is practically flat at any width, so the account of the GL pairbreaking in Eqs. (\ref{Q2}) and (\ref{per}) reduces to solving the cubic equation $I=(wQ/2\mu_0\Lambda)[1-(Q/Q_{c0})^2]$ for $Q$ at $I<I_b$.